kyungrae/study/designing-data-intensive-applications/part2.md

 Snapshot isolation avoids phantom in read-only queries.
 But in read-write transactions, phantom can lead to particularly tricky cases of write skew.

-##### Materializing conflicts

-If the problem of phantom is that there is no object to which we can attach the locks, perhaps we can artificially introduce a lock object into the database

-This approach is called materializing conflicts, because it takes a phantom and turns it into a lock conflict on a concrete set of rows that exist in the database.
-Unfortunately, it can be hard and error-prone to figure out how to materialize conflicts, and it's ugly to let a concurrency control mechanism leak into the application data model.
-For those reasons, materializing conflicts should be considered a last resort if no alternative is possible.
-A serializable isolation level is much preferable in most cases.

 ### Serializability

 Serializable isolation is usually regarded as the strongest isolation level.